azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

 1. First, create a `Azure Search` instance in the Azure Portal

 1. For our purposes, the `Standard Tier` is sufficient

-> As a side note the `Free Tier` does not support additional replicas, scaling and is only able to index documents with up to 32000 characters/document.
-If we want to index larger documents, we need to go to a bigger tier (64000 for `Basic`, 4m for `Standard` and above).

 ![Create Azure Search](./img/AzureSearchCreate.png)